laurent-greyling/SchoolFunctions/README.md

 ## Uploading Information
 Uploading information such as course or student details are done by sending the below information to a queue.
 This queue would have been either created manually, ARM template or with your backend APP.
-For this excersise ot was created manually, but preferably this should be done programatically.
+For this excersise it was created manually, but preferably this should be done programatically.

 ### Courses
 When uploading courses you need the following JSON structure: